NxtGen-Arena/SFDCDev401/CodeBase/OOPS in Apex/Polymorphism/README.md

 ## Table of contents

 1. [Hotel Registration](#HotelRegistration.cls) - This is a parent class containing base functionality for registration
-2. [RegularCustomerRegistration](#RegularCustomerRegistration.cls) - (inherits from HotelRegistration and overrides discount logic
+2. [RegularCustomerRegistration](#RegularCustomerRegistration.cls) - Inherits from HotelRegistration and overrides discount logic
-3. [CorporateCustomerRegistration](#CorporateCustomerRegistration.cls) - (inherits from HotelRegistration and applies a corporate discount).
+3. [CorporateCustomerRegistration](#CorporateCustomerRegistration.cls) - Inherits from HotelRegistration and applies a corporate discount).

 # Detailed Explanation